Rick Roderick in his overbearing sarcastic style thrashes popular culture and modernity with the aid of Nietzsche’s writings.

 Rick sarcastically criticizes modernity and popular western culture.
 Donald Trump and other names prop up from time to time in this regard.

-In the lecture on genealogy of morals, Rick talks about the immoral beginning of our morals and the values behind our values.
-He questions all the talk about love by preachers and look at it with suspicion.
+In the lecture on the genealogy of morals, Rick talks about the immoral beginning of our morals and the values behind our values.
+He questions all the talk about love by preachers and looks at it with suspicion.
 In particular, he cites Thomas Aquinas regarding the desire of believers to watch bad people burn in hell and take satisfaction out of it.